SERVIR-Amazonia/barbados-training/intro-gee1/introduction.md

 ## Requirements
-You will need in advance to have a GEE account approved.
+1. You will need in advance to have a GEE account approved.
 Go the GEE website and sign up for a new user account: [https://earthengine.google.com/signup/](https://earthengine.google.com/signup/).
+2. Click this link to accept the caribbean-trainings GEE script repository - [https://code.earthengine.google.com/?accept_repo=users/kwoodward/caribbean-trainings](https://code.earthengine.google.com/?accept_repo=users/kwoodward/caribbean-trainings).

 ### Introduction to Theory
 The Earth Engine API